Anti-correlation between excitations and locally-favored structures in glass-forming systems: Methods

 \subsection{Calculation of the separation between LFS and excitations}

-If an LFS particle fits the criterion of ``long-lived'', we label it as ``LFS'' throughout the whole trajectory.
-For excitations, we label the particle as ``EX'' during $[t_0-t_a,t_0+t_a]$, where $t_0$ is when the excitation happens.
-Then we calculate the conditional probability $P(EX \vert LFS)$ of each frame, and the probability of finding excitations $P(EX)$ of each frame.
-Thus, we can use $P(EX \vert LFS) \ P(EX)$ to indicate the probability of excitations overlapping with LFS.
-For each temperature, we take the average $P(EX \vert LFS) / P(EX)$ of all frames in 10 trajectories.

-With this labelling method, we compute the distance between excitations and their closest LFS ``center''.
-We choose the particle closest to the geometric center of the cluster as the ``center'' particle.
-As shown in Fig.~\ref{figAngell}(b), the central particle of the antiprism is the geometric centre (indicated with a black dot).
-In the case of the defective icosahedron we consider the particle closest to the centre of mass of the LFS.
-This particle (indicated in Fig.~\ref{figAngell}(b)] is 0.45 $\sigma$ away from the center of mass.
-We also consider clusters survive over 40\% time of the whole trajectory to be \emph{long-lived} LFS (longer than $10^2$ Brownian time $\tau_{B}$), according to the LFS lifetime distribution Fig. \ref{SFigLFSlifetime}.

-Then we compute the average distance of all excitations in all frames in all trajectories.
-We choose these different time criteria between the LFS and excitations because in the case of an excitation occurring \emph{inside} in LFS, its movement would naturally distort the LFS and likely lead to the LFS no longer being detected.
+If a particle is found to belong to a long-lived LFS, we label it as ``LFS'' throughout the whole trajectory.
+For excitations, we label the particle as ``EX'' during $[t_0-t_a,t_0+t_a]$, where $t_0$ is the time at which the excitation occurs.
+We choose these different time criteria between the LFS and excitations because in the case of an excitation occurring \emph{inside} an LFS, its movement would naturally distort the LFS and likely lead to the LFS no longer being detected.
 If the LFS is no longer detected, then its separation from the excitation would not be counted, which would have severe consequences for our analysis.
 We have found that the method we implemented avoids this problem.

+From this labelling, we then calculate the conditional probability that a particle is in an excitation given that it belongs to an LFS $P(EX \vert LFS)$, and the probability of finding excitations $P(EX)$, both computed in each configuration along the trajectory.
+The ratio $P(EX \vert LFS) / P(EX)$ thus indicates the probability of excitations overlapping with LFS.
+For each temperature, we compute the average of that ratio over the 10 independent trajectories, each comprising 1000 configurations.

+With this labelling method, we compute the distance between excitations and their closest LFS ``center''.
+We consider as the LFS center the particle closest to the geometric center of the cluster.
+In the insets of Fig.~\ref{figAngell}(b), we highlight the particle considered as ``center'' LFS in pink, as well as the location of the geometric center with a black dot.
+For the antiprism, the central particle coincides with the geometric center.
+For the defective icosahedron, we take the particle rendered in pink, which is slightly different (0.45$\sigma$ away) from the geometric center.
+Then we compute the average distance of all excitations in all configurations and trajectories to the center of their closest LFS.